How to Live Like Our Nation’s Heroic Founders

 Glossy Paperback 250 pages

-Written in the spirit that simplicity is the test of truth and usefulness, Dr. Breggin’s words can inspire the entire family to understand and to live like our Founding heroes.
+Written in the spirit that simplicity is the test of truth and usefulness, Dr. Breggin’s words can inspire the entire family to understand and to live a life based on the Declaration of Independence, the Constitution, and the Bill of Rights.

 Wow, I’m an American! by Peter R. Breggin, MD teaches us to live like our heroic Founding Mothers and Fathers.
 In a bold new approach to the lives of our Founders and the principles they embraced, this book shows how these same ideals can inspire and guide us to live happier and more satisfying lives.
 Wow, I’m an American! demonstrates for the first time how the Founding principles of freedom, responsibility, gratitude, and love not only apply to government policy but also to the everyday challenges in our personal lives.